coderefinery/data-visualization-python/content/matplotlib.md

   ```

-## Exercises: Styling and customization
+## Exercises: Styling and customization with Matplotlib

 ````{challenge} Exercise Customization-1: log scale in Matplotlib (15 min)
 In this exercise we will learn how to use log scales.